 In accordance with Part Eight of the CRR, the Group is required to assess whether its external disclosures portray its risk profile comprehensively (see sections 4, and 8 onwards for more detail).
-The disclosures of risk management objectives and procedures within this Pillar III document are detailed fully within the WiZink consolidated Annual Accounts (section 41 risk exposure and management).
+The disclosures of risk management objectives and procedures within this Pillar III document are detailed fully within the WiZink Consolidated Annual Accounts (Note 41.
+Risk exposure and management).

 Since November 2018 Aneto has owned 100% of the Group.
-Therefore, the entities managed by Värde Partners Europe Limited and the key staff of the Board of Directors, including direct family members, have been identified as related parties.
+Therefore, the entities controlled directly or indirectly by funds managed by Värde Partners and the key staff of the Board of Directors, including direct family members, have been identified as related parties.

-All the outstanding balances and transactions with related parties arose in the ordinary course of business and were entered into under terms equivalent to those prevailing in arm's-length transactions and are detailed in the Annual Accounts (note 40).
+All the outstanding balances and transactions with related parties arose in the ordinary course of business and were entered into under terms equivalent to those prevailing in arm's-length transactions and are detailed in the Consolidated Annual Accounts (Note 40.
+Information on related parties).